Neuron AI

 ### Configure Observer

 If your application already works with environment files, it is very likely that Neuron can automatically instrument itself if you add the `INSPECTOR_INGESTION_KEY` .
-If you have no access to environment variables, or you just want to customize the `InspectorObserver` configuration you can register it manually in your agent.
-You can do this in the agent constructor:
+If you have no access to environment variables, or you just want to customize the `InspectorObserver` configuration you can register it manually in your agent.&#x20;

 ```php